jamestang23/YingTang/content/home/featured.md

 * **Information theory:**

 Inferring mutual information from time series data remained challenging as the possible trajectory configurations increases exponentially with the number of time points.
-We develope a computational framework to quantify the dynamical mutual information of intracellular signaling process [[3]](https://sites.google.com/view/dmipackage/home).
+We develop a computational framework to quantify the dynamical mutual information of intracellular signaling process [[3]](https://sites.google.com/view/dmipackage/home).

 * **Stochastic process without detailed balance:**